Vampire: Ancient beliefs

-In Turkic mythology, an ubır is a vampiric creature characterized by various regional depictions.
-According to legends, individuals heavily steeped in sin and practitioners of black magic transform into ubırs upon their death, taking on a bestial form within their graves.
-Ubırs possess the ability to shape-shift, assuming the forms of both humans and various animals.
+In Turkic folklore, an ubır is a vampiric creature characterized by various regional depictions.
+According to legends, individuals heavily steeped in sin and practitioners of black magic transform into an ubır upon their death, taking on a bestial form within their graves.
+An ubır possesses the ability to shape-shift, assuming the forms of both humans and various animals.
 Furthermore, they can seize the soul of a living being and exert control over its body.
 Someone inhabited by a vampire constantly experiences hunger, becoming increasingly aggressive when unable to find sustenance, ultimately resorting to drinking human blood.